 How many patients are being treated with Invisalign?

 Worldwide, almost 250,000 patients have been treated with Invisalign.
-The
+The number grows daily.

 Do doctors need special training in order to use Invisalign?

 While Invisalign can be used with virtually any treatment philosophy, specific training is needed.
 All orthodontists and dentists interested in treating patients with Invisalign must attend training before cases will be accepted from their office.
 Close to 30,000 orthodontists and dentists worldwide are certified to use Invisalign.

 Like brackets and arch wires are to braces, Invisalign aligners move teeth through appropriate placement of controlled force on the teeth.
 The principal difference is that Invisalign not only controls forces, but also controls the timing of the force application.
 At each stage, only certain teeth are allowed to move, and these movements are determined by the orthodontic treatment plan for that particular stage.
 This results in an efficient force delivery system.